Difference Between AICD and Pacemaker

 What is AICD?

 AICD stands for Automated Implantable Cardiovascular Defibrillator.
-It is a sophisticated device that is used to monitor as well as maintain the proper functioning of the heart.
+It is a sophisticated device used to monitor and maintain the proper functioning of the heart.
 It is a suggested medical procedure for people suffering from grave heart conditions.

 The device monitors the heart’s beats and tracks the rhythm of the heart.
 When the device registers a drop in the rhythm, it sends an electric shock to the heart to prevent the heart from failing.